 - Avoid moving graphics and active HTML

-eBay will begin blocking listings with active HTML in 2017.
+eBay began blocking listings with active HTML in 2017.
 Learn what active HTML content is, how it hurts your listings, and why eBay doesn't want it on listings.

 Photos Need Improvement

 The only thing between you and your buyers is a computer or mobile phone screen.
 Pictures are worth a thousand words on eBay.
 Many buyers won't look past the photos to even read the description if the photos are sloppy, out of focus, have bad lighting, or have a busy or messy background. eBay provides a fantastic Basic Photography Guide so take some time and study the tips.